Business hotel suite with desk and city view

 Is it cheaper to book hotels through corporate travel programs?

-Usually 10, 25% lower than rack rates, with locked-in cancellation policies.
+Usually 10 to 25 percent lower than rack rates, with locked-in cancellation policies.
 Corporate rates are negotiated annually between large employers and the major chains; they get loaded into systems like Concur or BCD.
 Direct hotel website rates are sometimes competitive on flash deals, but on average corporate rates win on consistency.
-Always cross-check; sometimes Hilton.com's mobile-only deal beats the corporate rate for a specific night.
+Always cross-check; sometimes a mobile-only deal on the Hilton site beats the corporate rate for a specific night.

 How do you choose a hotel chain to focus loyalty on?

-Map your last 12 months of actual travel against each chain's footprint.
-Pick the chain that covers 70%+ of your nights.
+Map your last 12 months of actual travel against the footprint of each chain.
+Pick the chain that covers 70 percent or more of your nights.
 Elite status compounds inside one program, dilutes across three.
-Marriott wins for variety; Hilton for breakfast benefit; Hyatt for top-tier elite recognition; IHG if you stay at Regent or Six Senses; Accor for European volume.
+Marriott wins for variety; Hilton for the easier 2026 status math; Hyatt for top-tier elite recognition; IHG if you stay at InterContinental, Regent or Six Senses; Accor for European volume.

 Are independent hotels worth choosing for business travel?